jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

 Memory can be searched for a particular sequence of bytes with the `find` command.

-- `find [/sn]start_addr, +len, val1[, val2, &hellip;]`
+`find [/sn]start_addr, +len, val1[, val2, …]`
-  `find [/sn]start_addr, end_addr, val1[, val2, &hellip;]`
+`find [/sn]start_addr, end_addr, val1[, val2, …]`

-   Search memory for the sequence of bytes specified by val1, val2, etc.  The search begins at address start_addr and continues for either len bytes or through to end_addr inclusive.
+Search memory for the sequence of bytes specified by val1, val2, etc.

+The search begins at address start_addr and continues for either len bytes or through to end_addr inclusive.

-   `s` and `n` are optional parameters.
+- `s` and `n` are optional parameters.

    They may be specified in either order, apart or together.

-   `s`, search query size
+- `s`, search query size

    The size of each search query value.

    - `b`
       bytes

    - `h`
       halfwords (two bytes)

    - `w`
       words (four bytes)

    - `g`
       giant words (eight bytes)

    All values are interpreted in the current language.
    This means, for example, that if the current source language is C/C++ then searching for the string `hello` includes the trailing `\0`.
    The null terminator can be removed from searching by using casts, e.g.: `{char[5]}"hello"`.

    If the value size is not specified, it is taken from the value's type in the current language.
    This is useful when one wants to specify the search pattern as a mixture of types.
    Note that this means, for example, that in the case of C-like languages a search for an untyped 0x42 will search for `(int) 0x42` which is typically four bytes.

-n, maximum number of finds
+-  `n`, maximum number of finds

    The maximum number of matches to print.

    The default is to print all finds.

 You can use strings as search values.
 Quote them with double-quotes (`"`).